QuentinRa/blog.quentinra.dev/tools-and-frameworks/projects/modeling/uml/tools/papyrus/index.md

 1. **Project explorer** 📂: Double-click on a model to open it
     * Export your diagrams <small>(right-click on model -> export)</small>
     * Open your project in the file explorer <small>(right-click on the folder "example" and "show in")</small>
-2. **Model explorer** 🍀: Once you opened a model, add diagrams inside it from here: Right-click on "example" > "New diagram".
+2. **Model explorer** 🍀: Once you open a model, add diagrams into it from this menu: Right-click on "example" > "New diagram".
 3. **Model editor** 🎥: edit your diagram here.
 You can move things from the palette (4) to here.
-4. **Palette** 🎨: everything element that you can put inside the kind of diagram you opened.
+4. **Palette** 🎨: every element that you can put inside the kind of diagram you opened.
 5. **Property view** 🔐: Edit the properties of what you selected
     * ex: give another name to a class
     * ex: give a type to an attribute